dwhit88/wtNameGame/README.md

 # WT Name Game

+This is automation code to test the WT test project.
+All of it is written in Kotlin.

 Steps to install and run
 - Clone the repository and open the project in IntelliJ
 - If you see a Gradle prompt, simply check "Use auto-import" and "Use gradle wrapper task configuration" and click OK